 When I decided to move to Sweden, I switched airlines.
 Normally, I’m a loyal American Airlines traveler and member of the Oneworld alliance.
-I like American Airlines and their Oneworld partners (except Finnair – that airline sucks!).
+I like American Airlines and their Oneworld partners (except Finnair — that airline sucks!).
 However, the main airline in Sweden, SAS, is part of the Star Alliance network.
-Not wanting to lose my elite flier benefits, this year I switched to United Airlines (the main US Star Alliance member) in order to earn elite status so when I flew SAS, I could get lounge access and potential upgrades.
+Not wanting to lose my elite flier benefits, this year I switched to United Airlines (the main U.S. Star Alliance member) in order to earn elite status.
+That way, when I flew SAS, I could get lounge access and potential upgrades.

-I never flew with United prior to their merger with Continental.
-I can’t really say how their service compares to what it used to be, but after 15 flights with them this year, I can say their current service is absolute shit.
+I had never flown with United prior to their merger with Continental.
+I can’t really say how their service compares to what it used to be, but after 15 flights with them this year, I can say that their current service is absolute shit.
 I mean, it is so awful that I would rather walk than fly United.
 Once I get back to America, I plan on switching back to American Airlines, especially since they just decided to join the rest of the world and upgrade their planes.
 I long for American every time I sit on a United airplane.
-And the thought of having to fly with them for the next few months of the year in order to reach the top tier service makes me depressed.
+And the thought of having to fly United for the next few months of the year in order to reach the top-tier service makes me depressed.
 (Once I hit top tier, I’ll get a status match from American so I can be top tier on their network.)

-Let me count all the reasons why I think you should never ever fly United Airlines if you have the choice:
+Let me count the reasons why I think you should never fly United Airlines if you have the choice:

 - They lose children.